dimyG/jekyll-theme-chirpy/_posts/2021-05-24-bitcoin-in-the-west.md

 Well, the reason is that in my opinion liberal environments are better than authoritarian ones, when measured against their capacity to fulfill the modern promises.
-Promises that gradually become more and more technologically and financially attainable, while keep being instilled in the minds of pioneers and thinkers across societies and cultures.
+Promises that gradually become more and more technologically and financially attainable and continue to spread in the minds of pioneers and thinkers across societies and cultures.
 This natural expansion process will force these ideas to emerge in the surface of common sense, which will be eventually expressed in the political order of liberal environments.
 On the other hand, even in the "best" authoritarian regime, a human benevolent dictator can only last for so long, not having much control on what happens